On the Todd Class of the Permutohedral variety: Introduction

-Let $V$ be a real finite dimensional vector space and $\Lambda\subset V$ a lattice.
-A lattice polyope in $V$ is a polytope such that all of its vertices lie in $\Lambda$.
+Let $\Lambda$ be a lattice of finite rank and $V=\Lambda\otimes\R$ be the corresponding real finite-dimensional vector space.
+A \textbf{lattice polyope} in $V$ is a polytope such that all of its vertices lie in $\Lambda$.
 A classical problem in the crossroads between enumerative combinatorics and discrete geometry is that of counting lattice points in lattice polytopes.
 For any polytope $P\subset V$ we define $\Lat(P):=|P\cap\Lambda|$.
-One of the earliest results in the area is Pick's theorem, which says that for any $\Z^2$-polygon $P\subset\R^2$ we have
+One of the earliest results in the area is Pick's theorem, which says that for any lattice polygon $P\subset\R^2$ we have

-where $a(P)$ is the area of $P$ and $b(P)$ is the number of lattice points in the boundary of $P$.
-One way to obtain a higher dimensional analogous of Pick's formula is to find a formula relating the amount of lattice points of $P$ with the different normalized volumes of the faces $F$ of $P$.
+where $a(P)$ is the area of $P$ and $b(P)$ is the number of lattice points on the boundary of $P$.
+One way to obtain a higher dimensional analog of Pick's formula is to find a formula relating the number of lattice points of $P$ with the different normalized volumes of the faces $F$ of $P$.
 We want a real-valued function $\alpha$ on pairs $(F,P)$, where $F$ is a face of a lattice polytope $P$, such that

 where $\nvol(F)$ is the normalized volume of $F$.
-It is clear that for a given lattice polytope $P$ one can always find many functions satisfying \eqref{eq:exterior}.
-What we want is a function that works simultaneously for all lattice polyopes.
-We can do this by requiring the function $\alpha$ to be \emph{local}, i.e., if the numbers $\alpha(F,P)$ only depend on the local geometry of $P$ around $F$, or more specifically, the value only depends on $\ncone(F,P)$, the normal cone of $P$ at $F.$ Any local function $\alpha$ that satisfies Equation \eqref{eq:exterior} for all lattice polytopes $P$ is called a \emph{McMullen function}, since McMullen was the first to prove their existence \cite{mcmullenext}.
+It is clear that for a given lattice polytope $P$ one can always find many functions $\alpha$ satisfying \eqref{eq:exterior}.
+What we want is a function that works simultaneously for \emph{all} lattice polyopes.
+We can do this by requiring the function $\alpha$ to be \emph{local}, i.e., the value of $\alpha(F,P)$ only depends on the local geometry of $P$ around $F$, or more specifically, the value only depends on $\ncone(F,P)$, the normal cone of $P$ at $F.$ Any \emph{local} function $\alpha$ that satisfies Equation \eqref{eq:exterior} for all lattice polytopes $P$ is called a \textbf{McMullen function}, since McMullen was the first to prove their existence \cite{mcmullenext}.
 His proof is nonconstructive and shows that there are infinitely many McMullen functions.
-In the present paper we compute the values for a particular McMullen function on a special family of polytopes: generalized permutohedra, defined and thoroughly studied by Postnikov in \cite{bible}.
-Our methods are based on the theory of toric varieties.
+In the present paper we compute the values for a particular McMullen function on a special family of polytopes: generalized permutohedra, originally defined by Postnikov as deformations of usual permutohedra.
+An alternative and equivalent definition can be given in terms of normal fans: The \textbf{braid fan} $\Sigma_d$ is the complete fan in the quotient space $W_d := \R^{d+1}/(1,1,\dots,1)$ obtained from the hyperplane arrangement $H_{i,j}:=\{x\in\R^{d+1}: x_i-x_j=0\}$ for $1\leq i<j\leq d+1$.
+A \textbf{generalized permutohedron} is a polytope whose normal fan is a coarsening of the braid fan $\Sigma_d.$

+Our methods for computing a McMullen function for generalized permutohedra are based on the theory of toric varieties.